jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 12-05-2025` Implement Re-rack Button - "Reset" button - change to "Re-rack button (`#reset---app`)

-+ `COMPLETED: 13-05-2023` Finish turn based play between red and yellow ball
++ `COMPLETED: 13-05-2025` Finish turn based play between red and yellow ball

-+ `COMPLETED: 13-05-2023` Disable colour balls while player is shooting for red ball. opacity setting - disabled state
++ `COMPLETED: 13-05-2025` Disable colour balls while player is shooting for red ball. opacity setting - disabled state

-+ `COMPLETED: 13-05-2023` Disable red balls while player is shooting for a colour ball
++ `COMPLETED: 13-05-2025` Disable red balls while player is shooting for a colour ball

-+ `COMPLETED: 13-05-2023` Fix bug with colour sequence not working after green ball (happens after red and yellow ball)
++ `COMPLETED: 13-05-2025` Fix bug with colour sequence not working after green ball (happens after red and yellow ball)

-+ `COMPLETED: 13-05-2023` If the points remaining reaches 0, the frame is over. disable any point scoring buttons so high score and last break are not updated.
++ `COMPLETED: 13-05-2025` If the points remaining reaches 0, the frame is over. disable any point scoring buttons so high score and last break are not updated.

-+ `COMPLETED: 13-05-2023` Recreate 147 Break (15 Reds + 15 Blacks + 6 Colour sequence - `Yellow Green Brown Blue Pink Black`)
++ `COMPLETED: 13-05-2025` Recreate 147 Break (15 Reds + 15 Blacks + 6 Colour sequence - `Yellow Green Brown Blue Pink Black`)

-+ `COMPLETED: 13-05-2023` Handle colour sequence so the player clicks the order of colours in the sequence - if on yellow, disable all other colours if on green, disable all other colours if on brown, disable all other colours... etc
++ `COMPLETED: 13-05-2025` Handle colour sequence so the player clicks the order of colours in the sequence - if on yellow, disable all other colours if on green, disable all other colours if on brown, disable all other colours... etc
     This is for player 1 only.

-+ `COMPLETED: 13-05-2023` BUG: Players should not be able to score more than 147 points.
++ `COMPLETED: 13-05-2025` BUG: Players should not be able to score more than 147 points.
   + no more points added to `#p1---score`
   + no further changes to `#highest---break--p1`
   + no further changes to `#last---break--p1`

-+ `COMPLETED: 14-05-2023` Add apply button which will be linked to red ball player 1 `#apply_tally--red--p1`
++ `COMPLETED: 14-05-2025` Add apply button which will be linked to red ball player 1 `#apply_tally--red--p1`

-+ `COMPLETED: 14-05-202` allow multiple tallies to be added for red ball before clicking the apply button to shoot for a colour ball
++ `COMPLETED: 14-05-2025` allow multiple tallies to be added for red ball before clicking the apply button to shoot for a colour ball

-+ `COMPLETED: 14-05-202` Fix a bug where the the tally for the red ball resets and does not keep the tally. - introduced after applying the red red ball tally to player 1 - the tally was being reset to 0 when the player 1 score was updated.
++ `COMPLETED: 14-05-2025` Fix a bug where the the tally for the red ball resets and does not keep the tally. - introduced after applying the red red ball tally to player 1 - the tally was being reset to 0 when the player 1 score was updated.

++ `COMPLETED: 15-05-2025` Apply button for more than 1 red ball potted.

-+ `COMPLETED: 15-05-202` What about finding a way to count the number of legal pots for a red (multiple pots of a red ball are legal) and comparing this to 15 Reds - and using this to calculate the number of points remaining as 27.
++ `COMPLETED: 15-05-2025` What about finding a way to count the number of legal pots for a red (multiple pots of a red ball are legal) and comparing this to 15 Reds - and using this to calculate the number of points remaining as 27.
 We could use incremental counting of the number of clicks of `#tally---potted--black-p1` to do this.

-+ `COMPLETED: 15-05-202` Remove the apply link under the red ball from view shooting for colour balls.
++ `COMPLETED: 15-05-2025` Remove the apply link under the red ball from view shooting for colour balls.
 This is a UX distraction and is not needed when shooting for a colour.

-+ `COMPLETED: 15-05-202` Remove apply link from view when the frame ends. `points---remaining` is at 0 (Player 1).
++ `COMPLETED: 15-05-2025` Remove apply link from view when the frame ends `points---remaining` is at 0 (Player 1).

-+ `COMPLETED: 15-05-202` Remove apply link from view when the colour sequence begins (Player 1).
++ `COMPLETED: 15-05-2025` Remove apply link from view when the colour sequence begins (Player 1).

++ `COMPLETED: 15-05-2025` Handling player scoring and points remaining when the player scores 2 reds

++ `COMPLETED: 15-05-2025` Apply button for more than 1 red ball potted.
+Click red ball icon to pot 1 red ball and move to shooting for a colour ball.

++ `COMPLETED: 15-05-2025` Apply button for more than 1 red ball potted.
+Click red ball icon twice to pot 2 red balls and move to shooting for a colour ball.

++ `TODO:` Shouldn't take the missed points into account until I simulate shooting for a colour after the 2 reds at once?

-+ `TODO:` Player does not make a pot when making a break.
-(Player1)
++ `TODO:` Player does not make a pot when making a break - a "MISS".
+(Player 1)
++ `TODO:` Track which player is at the table
++ `TODO:` Player 2 at the table - misses ball should revert back to player 1 at the table
++ `TODO:` Revert between player 1 and player 2 at the table
++ `TODO:` Visibility of player at the table - `#player---1--table` or `#player---2--table`.

++ `TODO:` Replicate functionality of player 1 with player 2.

++ `TODO:` Stop counting highest and last break when `#points_remaining`is at 0 (Player 2).

++ `TODO:` Disable foul and miss buttons when points remaining is at 0 (Player 2)

 + `TODO:` Track number of times Red ball has been potted `#pot---red--one` (no more than 15)
 + `TODO:` Track number of times Yellow ball has been potted `#pot---red--yellow` (no more than 16)